kragen/derctuo/bok-outline.md

 Geographic and historical knowledge in particular is sort of endless.
-Tenochtitlán is Mexico City today, with 8.8 million people, 0.11% of the world’s population; Mexico City’s Wikipedia page is 213kB, 33000 words; the destruction of Tenochtitlán (what is referenced in file `pandemic-collapse.md`) is mentioned briefly after 9% of the page.
+Tenochtitlán is Mexico City today, with 8.8 million people, 0.11% of the world’s population; Mexico City’s Wikipedia page is 213kB, 33000 words; the destruction of Tenochtitlán (what is referenced in Pandemic Collapse) is mentioned briefly after 9% of the page.
 If you divided the world into, say, 2048 regions of equal population (4 million or so), and included 4096 words or so on each of these regions, you’d probably cover most of the geographic facts of